 Man Child: One of the Lanthanides never gave up on the fandom despite growing up, still publishing a mimeographed fanzine in addition to being a grade school teacher.

 Meaningful Name: Jay chose his pen name because of the significance of jω — "jay-omega" — in electrical engineering.

 Mistaken for Sexist: Jay is afraid this will happen if anyone learns about his novel; Marion (who is actually feminist) made absolutely certain that it wasn't demeaningnote Jay chose to have women be affected simply because some diseases are linked to sex, but that's little reassurance for the man who wrote a book called "Bimbos of the Death Sun" with a Frank Frazetta-wannabe cover.

-Money, Dear Boy: Appin Dungannon's reason for still writing Runewind novels long after he got sick of the character.
+Money, Dear Boy: invoked Appin Dungannon's reason for still writing Runewind novels long after he got sick of the character.

 Most Writers Are Male: In Bimbos, Marion offers to review the entries in the convention's creative writing contest.
 She ends up setting aside a pile of stories whose authors she wants to personally hunt down and beat senseless, mostly for writing trashy sex scenes or otherwise treating women as objects.